krukmat/Runner-wizard/README.md

-# running_guru
+# Runner Wizard
+![alt tag](https://raw.githubusercontent.com/krukmat/running_guru/master/images/main_screen.png)
-WebApp that inquires the GPS data from mobile and creates a route.
+Complete wizard that reads the GPS data from mobile and creates a route.
 Also it does the sample profiling of height of the trajectory.
-The last objective is that the user will be able to navigate in map, assign the points for the route and generate all data relevant for a correct race strategy.
-![alt tag](https://raw.githubusercontent.com/krukmat/running_guru/master/images/main_screen.png)
+And read the speed data and generates charts for runner.
+It's very useful in races with altimetry differences in all the trajectory.